test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-01.robot.rst

 .. code::

-   Library    RobotFramework_TestsuitesManagement    WITH NAME    testsuites
+   Library    RobotFramework_TestsuitesManagement    WITH NAME    tm

 and executes the ``testsuite_setup``

 .. code::

-   Suite Setup    testsuites.testsuite_setup
+   Suite Setup    tm.testsuite_setup

 No further configuration file is given.